Rebranding tech. Tech Companies Often Lose Sight

 However, developing brand strategies for tech companies that are designed to significantly grow market share requires more.
 Our strategists must dig deeply into the business model as well as other marketing disciplines.

-A major manufacturer of box fans that relied on distribution for sales.
-Rather than strategic execution of their brand.
-They used only advertisements on the very boxes in which they shipped for marketing.
-We were told in no uncertain terms that “made in the America” was to remain the prominent feature of those boxes.
+Let’s start with an example outside the industry, and from our own experience.
+A major manufacturer of box fans relied solely on distribution for sales.
+Rather than strategic execution of their brand, it only used advertisements on the very boxes shipped for marketing.
+We were told in no uncertain terms that “Made in the America” was to remain the prominent feature of those boxes.

-After conducting a nationwide, quantitative research study.
-The findings indicated that such a claim was of major importance to only 3% of their target market.
-And, of minor importance to an additional 5%.
+After conducting a nationwide, quantitative research study, the findings indicated that such a claim “Made in America” was of major importance to only 3% of their target market.
+And of minor importance to an additional 5%.

 For 92% of their market, the country of manufacturing origin did not factor at all in their purchase decisions.

-So, a box emblazoned with an American flag and festooned with “made in America” did not influence preference equation.
+So, a box emblazoned with an American flag and festooned with “Made in America” did not influence the preference equation.
 Yet the message took up 80% of the real estate on the box.

 It was a sacred cow important only to the manufacturer.
 (By the way, they fired us.)

-The company has continued their strategy of building their brand through distribution and competing solely by being economy priced.
+The company continued their strategy of building their brand through distribution and competing solely by being economy priced.
 Their own sacred cow is aggressively feeding on their own margins and ultimate success.
-Today the box says made in china.

 The technology sector has its own sacred cows feeding on its potential success.
 Technology companies are in love with the technology.
-And, believe that the technology can and should drive all preference and purchase decisions.
+They believe that technology can and should drive all preference and purchase decisions.
 Tech companies develop sacred cows at an alarming rate.
-At Stealing Share we call this attitude “process driven.”
+This is often an alarming process driven attitude.

-Meaning that it is in love with the process.
-And, it eventually becomes more important to the company than the purpose it serves.
-Or the precepts that rule both purpose and process.
+Tech companies are in love with process.
+So much so, that love eventually becomes more important to the company than the purpose it serves.

 A story about process